desjjoh/QuickAPI-NestJS/README.md

 - **Health, readiness, info, system, and metrics endpoints** for deployment and operations
 - **Library/reference-data seeders** for countries, genders, permissions, and roles
 - **Email module** powered by Postmark with typed template support
+- **Async email queueing** using BullMQ + Redis with DLQ handling and Bull Board UI
 - **Profile image upload support** with validation, disk storage, and image metadata handling
 - **Graceful lifecycle orchestration** through a shared lifecycle handler
-- **Docker Compose local infrastructure** with MySQL and API services
+- **Docker Compose local infrastructure** with MySQL, Redis, and API services
 - **GitHub Actions CI** for quality checks, migrations, and E2E readiness verification

 ---